jakeloggins/Clod/developer-guide.md

 ```

-### Startup and Scripts
+##### Startup and Scripts

 Most routine communication between the user and devices are covered by the proceeding sections.
 However, a device's initial connection and use of the Clod Scripts require special topic formatting.
 This section simply notes the topic syntax for these processes.
-For an in-depth look at how these work and what they do, read the [walkthrough](https://github.com/jakeloggins/Clod-scripts).
+A more in-depth guide is featured below.

  * deviceInfo is where information about the device is exchanged between the user, devices, and Clod.
    * ` /deviceInfo/[command]/[name] `